What’s smelly, lingers, and lurks inside the cracks, crevasses, and sulcus of your horse’s hoof?

 - Utilize natural liniments to support circulation down the horse’s leg, options like Ortho Sport or Ortho Ease Massage Oil blends are natural and ready for use.

 - Be mindful and assess your horse’s lifestyle often.
 Review your horse’s nutrition for synthetics and chemicals, be honest with yourself about if they get adequate exercise, and if boots, hoof wraps, or pads are something your horse wears frequently, plan ahead for times of cleaning, inspecting, and adjusting.

 Remember don’t panic or feel that thrush is a sign that you’re not caring for your horse properly…

 If you’re already taking the suggestions above into account and your horse is still experiencing thrush from time to time, you’re not alone and it’s a commonality for many.

-For horses that have chronic thrush concerns you can turn to the support of the Five Element Theory and Traditional Chinese Medicine for a solution.
-In the video below I share how to use the Liver and Gall Bladder Meridians to further promote balance of your horse's health when hoof conditions of any kind are present.
+For horses that have chronic thrush concerns, you can turn to the support of the Five Element Theory and Traditional Chinese Medicine for a solution.
+In the video below I share how to use the Liver and Gall Bladder Meridians to further promote the balance of your horse’s health when hoof conditions of any kind are present.

 Setting a Solid Foundation of Health

 If your horse isn’t greeting you at the gate, is resistant or dull to your cues, or is experiencing negative health conditions… It isn’t your fault.
 And contrary to what some vets and equine professionals might lead you to believe, it certainly isn’t normal!

 It’s time revolutionize the way you think about and approach your horse’s care and lifestyle; equipping you with the tools and information you need to optimize your horse’s performance, reinvigorating their zest for life, and accessing the “horseplay” and exuberance they are naturally known for.